boris779/SeCuton/README.md

 If you want to start as fast as possible with [Selenium](https://github.com/SeleniumHQ/selenium) in combination with [Cucumber](https://github.com/cucumber/cucumber) you are absolutely right here.
 Just clone this repo and start it.
 It contains executable minimalistic examples so you can create your own scenarios easily and fast.

-You should be familiar with Kotlin (TODO Link) (or Java) and Cucumber to create new scenarios and corresponding glue code.
+You should be familiar with [Kotlin](https://kotlinlang.org/) (or Java) and Cucumber to create new scenarios and corresponding glue code.

 This is a skeleton which is based on Selenium, Cucumber with Kotlin, and parallel-execution support with Cucable.
 Also, [Cucumber Picocontainers](https://github.com/cucumber/cucumber-jvm/tree/master/picocontainer) were added for a smooth usage of test data among all steps.